mrigankpawagi/BasicForm/README.md

 # BasicForm
-_A module to display a basic form page in Drupal 8, with the Messenger Serive_ _and validation._
+_A module to display a basic form page in Drupal 8, with the Messenger Service_ _and validation._

 ## Conditions for Validation